shyam-rajendran/Sirius_Black/README.md

 3. W25Q128JVSQ External Flash not responding
 > The device address that the flash was returning didn’t correspond to the address as described by the manufacturer.
-It’s likely a counterfeit that’s why it didn’t work properly.
+Likely a counterfeit chip.

 ## Troubleshoot